ferneutron/mlops-gcp/README.md

 Furthermore, this repository is intended to be used as a foundational framework for any type of organization that seeks to implement MLOps best practices under the Google Cloud ecosystem or any organization motivated to move to the next level of MLOps maturity [[ 1 ](https://cloud.google.com/architecture/mlops-continuous-delivery-and-automation-pipelines-in-machine-learning)].

+We believe that this base template framework is replicable as a starting point for integration of components and services for the scalability of MLOps in various organizations.

 1. [How to understand this repository?](#1-how-to-understand-this-repository)
 2. [Repository organization](#2-repository-organization)
     1. [vertex-pipelines](#21-vertex-pipelines)